avcoder/comp2112-lab02/README.md

 ### To do (after you've coded the solution above):
 * Create a README.md text file that uses markdown format https://guides.github.com/features/mastering-markdown/
-* Display your JS code using the proper Markdown format
+* Display your JS code using the proper Markdown format for code.
-* Display a screenshot of your modified 'Chapters' navigation menu using the proper Markdown format
+* Display a screenshot of your modified 'Chapters' navigation menu using the proper Markdown format for images
-* Ask me 1 or more question(s) you're still confused/wondering about regarding JavaScript so far using proper Markdown format
+* Ask me 1 or more question(s) you're still confused/wondering about regarding JavaScript so far using proper Markdown format for lists
-* Upload your work to Azure (or elsewhere, NOT codepen) and show that link using the proper Markdown format
+* Upload your work to Azure (or elsewhere, NOT codepen)
+* copy/paste the hosted url above using the proper Markdown format for links

 ### Submit in Blackboard
 * Your Github link to the above README.md file